Analysis | Biden goes home a lot — but not as much as Trump went to Trump properties

 What’s more, Trump’s regular trips to properties owned by his private business yielded income for the Trump Organization, money that came from taxpayers.
 It’s unclear how much money was spent by the Secret Service and other government organizations at Trump properties while Trump was president, but it’s demonstrably in the millions.

 It was also generally more expensive for the government to shuttle Trump to his properties than it is to get Biden to Delaware, since the properties Trump visited the most — his private clubs at Mar-a-Lago and in Bedminster, N.J. — are substantially further away.
-Trump did go to his hotel in Washington, D.C., a few blocks from the White House, and regularly to his golf club in Sterling, Va., about 20 miles away.
+Trump did go to his hotel in Washington, a few blocks from the White House, and regularly to his golf club in Sterling, Va., about 20 miles away.
 But with the exception of a Thanksgiving trip to Nantucket, Biden has only gone to Wilmington and his house at Rehoboth Beach, both quite a bit closer.

 Over Trump’s presidency, I tracked his visits to his private properties.
-And while it does seem like Biden goes to Delaware a lot — because he does — a casual observer might be forgiven for forgetting how often Trump left Washington for rest and relaxation.
+While it does seem like Biden goes to Delaware a lot — because he does — a casual observer might be forgiven for forgetting how often Trump left Washington for rest and relaxation.
 Comparing the first 13-plus months of each man’s presidency, it’s clear that Biden is not obviously exceeding Trump’s total departures from the White House.

 (For this analysis, I include any part of a day spent at Biden’s or Trump’s destinations.
 So days on which the president traveled to or returned from a property, even if they were at the White House for most of the day, are included as days that included a visit to the other property.)